bitaggregat/Xilinx-BRAM-Evaluation/XC7 vs XCUS.md

 ## Conclusion

 Tools/Code that handles 7-Series bitstream can also be used for UltraScale bitstream **on Configuration Packet** level.
-A abstraction layer is necessary when modifying/interpreting the content of registers or the configuration data/logic (frame data).
+An abstraction layer is necessary when modifying/interpreting the content of registers or the configuration data/logic (frame data).